Profile production applications in Azure with Application Insights

 The application is performing network operations.

 The default data retention period is five days.
-The maximum data that's ingested per day is 10 GB.

 Overhead and sampling algorithm